For more information about the Dietetic Internship or ISPP, please contact firstname.lastname@example.org.

 Program Description & Overview

 The graduate dietetic internship program is designed to be completed in 2 years.
 Both thesis research projects and non-thesis options are available.
-Supervised practice is a full-time 7-month internship (1232 total hours).
-Over the two years, interns may spend two semesters on campus completing coursework, two semesters in supervised practice, and then finish the final semester of coursework, graduating in May of the second year.
-For interns completing thesis research projects, they are more likely to spend the first academic year, summer and second fall in course work and thesis research, followed by two semesters in supervised practice, graduating in August of the second year.
+Supervised practice is a full-time 7-month internship (1072 total hours).
+Over the two years, interns may spend two semesters on campus completing coursework, two semesters in supervised practice, and then finish the final semester of coursework, graduating in May of the second year or may spend the first academic year, summer and second fall in coursework, followed by two semesters in supervised practice, graduating in August of the second year.
 Individual program length can vary due to requirements related to thesis research projects.
+Interns are expected to complete the program within 36 months (150% of planned program length).
 An intern may take courses in human nutrition and/or food science.
 Currently the program is approved to accept up to ten dietetic interns and two Individualized Supervised Practice Pathway (ISPP) interns per year.

 Becoming a Registered Dietitian Nutritionist (RDN)

 The UMaine DI program is an ACEND-accredited* supervised practice program that provides the necessary education (graduate degree) and supervised practice experience that is needed to become a Registered Dietitian Nutritionist (RDN).
 Prior to applying to this program, all applicants must have completed an ACEND-accredited undergraduate Didactic Program in Dietetics (DPD), which is the first step toward becoming an RDN.
 The third and final step in becoming an RDN (after completing the supervised practice program) is to take the registration examination for dietitians.
 Exam requirements are set by the Commission on Dietetic Registration (CDR).
 Information on the exam can be found at CDR’s website.
 Current registration by CDR entitles dietitians to apply for licensure in the State of Maine.